One Pot Red Beans and Rice is an easy and affordable recipe that the entire family will love. Get a taste of the south in under 30 minutes!

 Turn the heat up to medium-high then add 12oz sliced gluten-free andouille or kielbasa sausage and saute until the sausage begins to brown and the vegetables are completely tender, another 5 minutes.
 Add 3 cloves minced garlic then saute for 30 more seconds.

-Note: andouille sausage is spicy so if you are wanting to serve this dish to the spice-averse, or kids, I recommend you stick with kielbasa which is a mild sausage.
+Note: andouille sausage is spicy so if you are wanting to serve this dish to the spice-averse, or kids, stick with kielbasa which is a mild smoked sausage.

 one-pot-red-beans-and-rice-iowagirleats-06

-Next add 1-1/2 cups long grain white rice (I do not recommend using brown rice,) 3 cups gluten-free chicken broth, the drained beans, and more Cajun seasoning then turn the heat up to high and bring the liquid to a simmer.
+Next add 1-1/2 cups long grain white rice, 3 cups gluten-free chicken broth, the drained beans, and more Cajun seasoning then turn the heat up to high and bring the liquid to a simmer.

 one-pot-red-beans-and-rice-iowagirleats-07

-Place a lid on top then turn the heat down to medium-low (no higher – the liquid should barely be at a simmer!) and simmer for 10 minutes.
+Place a lid on top then turn the heat down to low (the liquid should barely be at a simmer!) and simmer for 10 minutes.
 Remove the pot from the heat then let sit for 5 minutes before taking off the lid and fluffing with a fork.

 one-pot-red-beans-and-rice-iowagirleats-08